cs1302uga/cs1302-gallery/README.md

   contain an image of you as well as your name, email, and the version number for your application (version can be whatever you want).
 This stage should be *application modal*, and it should be closable so that the user can return to the main part of the application.
-If you are doing both of the extra credit requirements, then please make the "Help" menu the right-most menu
+Please make sure the "Help" menu is the right-most menu.

 ### Non-Functional Requirements